 WEDDING RING RELAY: Divide the children into two teams.
-Run a relay with the team members having to run to the line and put on the ring and run back to their team and the next player will put the ring on and run it back to the finish line and take it off and put it into a ring cup... run back to the team and the next player will run to the ring cup and put the ring on and run back to their teammates and continue the game until all have had the wedding ring on.
-(After the ring relay, let children sit in a circle and use the rings to begin today's lesson).
+Place two rings in cups on a table at the front of the room.
+Run a relay with the team members running to the table and put on a ring and run back to their team and the next player will put the ring on and take it back to the ring cup, take it off and put it back in the ring cup.
+He/she will then run back to the team and tag the next player who will run to the ring cup and put the ring on and run back to their teammates and continue the game until all have had the ring on.
+(After the ring relay, let children sit in a circle and use the rings as objects to begin today's lesson).

 PROMISE BALL: Have children form a very large circle and children will begin rolling a big ball to another team player.
 When the child who has caught the rolling ball touches the ball, he will stop and quickly and loudly shout out a PROMISE to GOD and then roll the ball into the circle again.
 When teacher wants to change the idea of the game a little bit, then have the children play the game with shouting out a PROMISE from God to us, etc.

 PROMISE BOOKLETS: Give all the children several pieces of construction paper in various sizes and shapes and colors.
 Children will write a promise they would like to make to GOD, on each piece of paper and then make a classroom PROMISE BOARD on the wall with taping their shapes of paper with promises written on them.
 As the class meets in coming weeks, encourage children to put their initials on a promise that they have fulfilled.

 PROMISE BOARD: Divide children into teams and have each team run a relay to the PROMISE BOARD -- write down just ONE promise and run back to their teammates and continue to play until everyone has written one promise on the board.
 The second part of the game is for each team player to take a turn to RUN to the Promise Board and cross off a promise and shout out that promise and then run back to their team, to continue to play until all the promises are crossed off.